The Ishtar Gate and Neo-Babylonian art and architecture

 Detail, Ishtar Gate and Processional Way (Reconstruction), Babylon, c.
 575 B.C.E., glazed mud brick (Pergamon Museum, Berlin; photo: Steven Zucker, CC BY-NC-SA 2.0)

 The Ishtar Gate (today in the Pergamon Museum in Berlin) was the most elaborate of the inner city gates constructed in Babylon in antiquity.
-The whole gate was covered in lapis lazuli glazed bricks which would have rendered the façade with a jewel-like shine.
+The whole gate was covered in glazed bricks which the inscription tells us are made of lapis lazuli which would have rendered the façade with a jewel-like shine.
 Alternating rows of lion and cattle march in a relief procession across the gleaming blue surface of the gate.

 Smarthistory images for teaching and learning: